polar-app/polar-app/docs/SHARING.md

 with the token to read the group.
 If the token is removed the users no longer have access to the group.

+This is "Anyone with the URL"... we could just encode the doc ID with a secret in the URL and check the group permissions before we add it.

 ## Public Groups

 End users can search for groups by name, tags and rank (descending).